AshrafAlagmawy/Embedded-Systems-Project/README.md

-# Embedded-Systems-Project
+# Embedded Systems Project

-Embedded Systems Project on Sorting Algorithm
+## Embedded Systems Project on Sorting Algorithm

+### Using Eclipse as a editor and proteus for simulation